sweng-epfl/public/project/bootcamp/Intro.md

 ...
 ```
 > :information_source:
-If you have chosen kotlin, make sure to have this dependencies:
+If you have chosen Kotlin, make sure to have this dependency:
 ```gradle
 implementation 'androidx.core:core-ktx:1.7.0'
 ```